A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Once you see the brown mounds popping up out of the ground, you’ll be double sure you’ve made it.
 There are something like 15 individual bath companies and some of them are bad even for Georgian standards.
 Keep that in mind if you’re thinking about going in and paying for any of the procedures.

-I didn’t take an actual bath and think just looking around is good enough.
+I didn’t take an actual bath and think just looking around was good enough.
 There is one especially pretty bath house called Orbeliani Baths where you can admire the blue tile work on the façade.
-I checked to see they have good reviews, and they do, so if you’re after a Turkish bath experience, this could be your spot.
+I checked to see if they have good reviews, and they do, so if you’re after a Turkish bath experience, this could be your spot.

 Day 2, stop 5: Leghvtakhevi Canyon and lunch